tnewcomb20/meplan.github.io/README.md

 **6.Troubleshooting**

-While our system is designed to work seamlessly, you might encounter some common issues.
-Here are potential problems and their solutions:
+you might encounter some common issues, here are potential problems and their solutions:

 **6.1 Common Issues and Solutions**